Student loans are offered by the Canadian and US governments to help students pay for their post-secondary education.

 - Have permanent disabilities (some students with disabilities qualify for full-time loans by appealing to study at a reduced course load).

 Part-time funding does not cover living costs.
-If you need additional financial support for living costs, please contact the Law Enrolment Services Professionals to discuss your financial plan.
+If you need additional financial support for living costs, please contact the Law Enrolment Services Advisors to discuss your financial plan.

 Am I a part-time student?